jdesbonnet/WombatMedical/hardware/ecg/prototype1/pcb/readme.md

 ## Firmware

-Firmware is available at this repository.
-NB: on the ads1292r-with-sram branch: *not* master branch.
+Firmware is available at this repository: https://github.com/jdesbonnet/LPC1114_ECG_firmware

-https://github.com/jdesbonnet/LPC1114_ECG_firmware